locationtech/geogig/workshop/_sources/workshop.txt

     #      added  buildings/12976
     # 1 total.

 It reports that a new feature has been added.

-To put that new feature in the stagin area, run the ``add`` command.
+To put that new feature in the staging area, run the ``add`` command.

 ::

     $ geogig add